In this post, we show you four ways of how you can test and validate your startup idea. Hopefully, it’s a really awesome idea!

 However, before we get ahead of ourselves, we recommend you read the guide, How to Build Customer Profiles and Buyer Personas and develop your customer profiles/personas.

-Once you do that, then it’s time to move on to doing market research and competitive analysis.
+Once you do that, then it’s time to come back here and move on to doing market research and competitive analysis.

 2) Market Research and Competitive Analysis